 Over time, I dreaded going in to work.
 After college, I worked for Medicaid doing prior authorization for nursing visits and home medical equipment.
 Again, I was on the phone for long periods dealing with disgruntled providers — no fun!

 While a lot of work-at-home jobs are phone-based, the Internet has opened up a new breed of customer service that does not require being on the phone.
 In fact, live customer service chat is becoming more and more popular every day.
-Some of these chat positions do require background knowledge of a specific area, and many of them do require you to type a certain number of words per minute, so make sure you read all of the criteria before applying.
+Some of these chat agent jobs do require background knowledge of a specific area, and many of them require you to type a certain number of words per minute, so make sure you read all of the fine print before applying.

 - Online chat associates are responsible for providing basic to complex technical support.

-- Hires online moderators and agents to perform tasks like social media moderation, customer service, engagement, and monitoring.
+- Hires online social media agents to perform tasks like social media moderation, customer service, engagement, and monitoring.

 - Must have strong typing skills.

 6. Mod Squad – Mods

 - Mod contributors specialize in digital engagement such as moderating content, chatting with customers, managing communities, checking for bugs, and updating social media.

 Related Content: Work-at-Home Jobs: Forum and Chat Moderator

 7. Needle – Needler